Saleeb2022/Saleeb2022/README.md

-### Hi there Hello, My Name is Saleeb, and I am student by Hack Your Future Coding Program Course (Web developer).👋
+### Hi there Hello, My name is Saleeb, and I am student by Hack Your Future Coding Program Course.👋
+## Wed develpment Student

 Here are some ideas to get you started: